ggandor/lightspeed.nvim/README.md

 think about motions anymore - "sneaking" gets you everywhere you need to be, with maximal precision.
 It is like having a _jetpack_ on you all the time.

+Lightspeed shares the same basic assumptions with its closest ancestor, namely:

+1. To reach all kinds of distant targets, ideally we need a few _context-independent_ motions, that are flexible enough to do the job all the time, and can be invoked/operated with _total automatism_, without being aware of the type or the surroundings of the target.
+2. For that, the most adequate basis is unidirectional 1- and 2-character search.
+3. The interface should be _optimized for the common case_.

 ### Always a step ahead of you

-Lightspeed takes the next logical step, and eliminates yet more cognitive overhead, unnecessary keystrokes or interruptions, by blurring the boundary between one- and two-character search.
+Lightspeed takes the next logical step though, and eliminates yet more cognitive overhead, unnecessary keystrokes or interruptions, by blurring the boundary between one- and two-character search.
 The idea is to process the input incrementally - analyzing the available information after _each_ keystroke, to